Refer to Game Help Definitions

 - Bob interprets this as a clued misplay to save the remaining red cards.

-,with a 5clue,- There are 0clue tokens but Alice needs to save andblue5.green5
+- There are 0clue tokens but Alice needs to save blue5 and green5.

-- Alice discards her chop + 1 = 3rd slot while she has to play.yellow5
+- Alice discards her chop + 1 = 3rd slot while she has yellow5 to play.

 - Bob expected Alice to play their known playable card.